chrisguest75/sysadmin_examples/35_processing_logs/README.md

 * Logs in javascript object format not JSON...
 * Switch format make it detect different logs
 * Setup an nginx example with lots of requests and aggregate them.
+* How do I filter logs more easily?

 ## Prereqs and Locations